-Never sign contracts of any kind with candy manufacturers, bus companies, tour groups, or book vendors, etc. Only the Superintendent or designated representative can enter into formal contracts.
+Never sign contracts of any kind with candy manufacturers, bus companies, tour groups, or book vendors, etc. Only the Superintendent or Designated Representative (School Principal) can enter into formal contracts.

 COPIES/COPYING SYSTEM

 NOTE TO FACULTY: Please do not allow students to use the copy machines in the office, please direct them to the library for assistance.